-Definitions:
+Definitions

-Advisor.
-An Advisor may act as a representative at the Hearing stage, including making an opening or closing statement, asking questions, and otherwise actively participating.
+Advisor: A person who advises a Party throughout the process and may act as a representative at the Hearing stage, including making an opening or closing statement, asking questions, and otherwise actively participating.
 An Advisor may, but need not be, an attorney.
-The Advisor is expected to abide by the Hearing requirements including civility.
-An Advisor who is disruptive may be excluded from an interview, Hearing, or other proceeding.
-If the student chooses to have an advisor, the advisor will also act as the student's support person.
+The Advisor is expected to abide by the Hearing requirements, including civility.
+An Advisor who is disruptive may be excluded from an interview, Hearing, or other proceedings.
+During the formal investigation or Informal Resolution process, an Advisor may only advise the student and may not actively participate in the process unless the responsible official determines greater involvement is warranted.
+During the Hearing both Parties may bring one support person, in addition to their advisor.